jason11972/Shipping-Calculator/README.md

           - the shipping_time (in days), added on
           - if the current day is Sunday, add one day to the shipping (packages cannot be sent on Sunday)
           - if it would arrive on Sunday, add one day to the shipping (packages cannot arrive on Sunday)
+          - Packages still move on Sunday (trains and planes don't stop moving on Sunday, so don't add 1 day for merely travelling on Sunday)
           - convert the date into a format similar to the following: June 3rd, 2016

     - display_shipping